 Do Prairie Hospice Volunteers provide medical care to their clients?

 No. We do not provide any form of medical care.
-That type of care is typically provided by the Palliative Home Care program of the Saskatoon Health Region.
+That type of care is typically provided by the Palliative Home Care program of the Saskatoon Health Authority.
 We do not do physical transfers or lifting of clients and will call Home Care if clients require that kind of service.